Texas Execution Information Center

 In 1995, the Texas legislature passed a law requiring certain death-row appeals to be filed concurrently.
 The intent of this law was to reduce the amount of time prisoners spent on death row waiting for their legal appeals to be pursued.
 The short-term effect of this new law was that executions virtually stopped while it was being appealed.
 From March 1996 to January 1997, there was only one execution in the state.
 However, after the law withstood legal challenge, executions resumed at double their old pace.
 Over the next three years, there were 92 executions.

 On Thanksgiving Day, 1998, seven death-row prisoners attempted to escape from the Ellis unit.
 Six were captured on prison grounds, but one prisoner, Martin Gurule, successfully made it outside.
 However, Gurule was mortally wounded in the attempt, and on 3 December he was found dead in the Trinity river, not far from Huntsville.
 Because of this incident, Texas began moving the men on death row from the Ellis unit to the Terrell unit.
-The Terrell unit, opened in 1993, was considered more secure than the Huntsville unit.
+The Terrell unit, opened in 1993, was considered more secure than the Ellis unit.
 It is located just outside the town of Livingston, about 45 minutes from Huntsville.
 By law, prisoners are still transported to Huntsville to be executed.
-(The Terrell unit was renamed the Polunsky unit in 2001.)
+The Terrell unit was renamed the Polunsky unit in 2001.

 2000-2005: National Scrutiny